Skip to content

 • Combine.
 Stir together the rotini, bell peppers, onion, tomatoes, olives, and mozzarella in a large bowl.

 • Chill.
 Drizzle with Italian dressing and sprinkle with fresh herbs over the easy pasta salad recipe.
-Place in the fridge until ready to serve.
+Toss then place in the fridge until ready to serve.

 Tips for the Perfect Pasta Salad